Security

 The chattr +i flag makes this file immutable at the filesystem level — not even root can modify or delete it without first removing the flag.

-Every heartbeat (every 30 seconds), the State Enforcer checks whether the user ID reported by the API matches this lockfile.
+Every heartbeat, the State Enforcer checks whether the user ID reported by the API matches this lockfile.

 Attack scenario: database takeover